 And that’s great because your clients would benefit from a steady stream of new copy, but it’s a challenge for you to stay on top of new trends and come up with fresh ideas.

 So, my question for you is…how would you like to cheat a little?
 How’d you like to see what other companies are writing for their brands, how long they’ve been running them, and any split tests that they’re doing?

 Well, the exciting news is that now you can do just that.
-Facebook recently announced the launch of their “Ad Library,” their attempt at greater platform transparency, and your ability to research ads from any brand that’s running ads on Facebook.
+Meta announced the launch of their “Ad Library,” their attempt at greater platform transparency and your ability to research ads from any brand that’s running ads on Meta.

-Now, a few quick things to keep in mind: As of the time of publishing, Facebook isn’t associating any metrics with these ads.
-It’s not telling you the click-through rates or the conversion rates or anything like that—which means that you can’t truly judge whether an ad is actually performing well or not.
+Here are a few quick things to keep in mind.
+As of the time of publishing, Meta isn’t associating any metrics with these ads.
+It’s not telling you the click-through rates or the conversion rates or anything like that—which means that you can’t truly judge whether an ad is performing well or not.